Home Studio Hardware

 The heart of your home studio.
 They handle the conversion between your mic/instrument and your computer.

 Which interface to choose for your home studio?
-Complete comparison of specs, sound quality, and features.
+Complete comparison of specs and sound.

 Read Comparison